KozielGPC/rls-prisma-postgres-graphql-example/README.md

-# RLS With Prisma and PostgreSQL
+# RLS With Prisma, PostgreSQL and GraphQL

 ## About